 The existing state of the art doweling mill was built in Rathdrum, Idaho years ago.
 Our signature product was producing the first post and rail to be dowelled.
 A product such as a post, pole or rail, that is manufactured by the doweling process produces a symmetrical result of the product from one end to the other.
 Our processed post and poles have no taper.
 We use material just slightly larger than the end product that we want to produce.
 This insures that if chosen for treatment, there is plenty of sap wood for the treatment to penetrate into.
 We offer several types of treatment including CCA, ACZA and the most common treatment, ACQ.

 North Idaho Post and Pole takes pride in providing customers with a symmetrical product.
-Our posts, poles and house logs (usually manufactured from Ponderosa Pine) are the same dimension from one end to the other.
+Our posts, poles and house logs are the same dimension from one end to the other.
 If you order a unit of 5” x 12’ posts, your posts will be 5” in diameter.
 Customer Service is our first and foremost driving force.
 Our team has seen almost everything that can be done with Lodgepole Pine.
 We are here to work for you.
 If you have an idea, let us know.
 Our team has an excellent working knowledge of what can and will work with our product and what won’t.
 We are a can-do company and we will produce the product you desire if it can be done.
 We have been in this business for over 50 years.
 We ARE the industry leader and innovator of doweled Lodgepole Pine product.